jlouis/enacl/README.md

 * Note that every "large" input to the library accepts `iodata()` rather than `binary()` data.
 The library itself will convert `iodata()` to binaries internally, so you don't have to do it at your end.
 It often yields simpler code since you can just build up an iolist of your data and shove it to the library.
 Key material, nonces and the like are generally *not* accepted as `iodata()` however but requires you to input binary data.
 This is a deliberate choice since most such material is not supposed to be broken up and constructed ever (except perhaps for the Nonce construction).
 * The `enacl:randombytes/1` function provides portable access to the CSPRNG of your kernel.
 It is an *excellent* source of CSPRNG random data.
 If you need PRNG data with a seed for testing purposes, use the `random` module of Erlang or Kenji Rikitake's `sfmt` bindings instead.
 But do note these do not provide cryptographically secure random numbers.
 The other alternative is the `crypto` module, which are bindings to OpenSSL with all its blessings and/or curses.
 * Beware of timing attacks against your code!
 A typical area is string comparison, where the comparator function exits early.
 In that case, an attacker can time the response in order to guess at how many bytes where matched.
 This in turn enables some attacks where you use a foreign system as an oracle in order to learn the structure of a string, breaking the cryptograhic system in the process.

-# TODO

-* Write simple correctness unit tests for the different NaCl primitives.
-This will verify the integrity towards the underlying NaCl system.

 # Versions